Skip to content or footer

 *The operator may approve the carriage of more than 15 PED.

 Lithium battery-powered electronic devices.
-Lithium ion batteries for portable (including medical) electronic devices, a Wh rating exceeding 100 Wh but not exceeding 160 Wh.
-For portable medical electronic devices only, lithium metal batteries with a lithium metal content exceeding 2 g but not exceeding 8 g.
+Lithium-ion batteries for portable (including medical) electronic devices (PED), a Wh rating exceeding 100 Wh but not exceeding 160 Wh.
+For portable medical electronic devices (PMED) only, lithium metal batteries with a lithium metal content exceeding 2 g but not exceeding 8 g.
 Devices in checked baggage must be completely switched off and must be protected from damage.

 Lithium batteries, spare/loose with a Watt-hour rating exceeding 100 Wh but not exceeding 160 Wh for consumer electronic devices and PMED or with a lithium metal content exceeding 2 g but not exceeding 8 g for PMED only.
 Maximum of two spare batteries in carry-on baggage only.
 These batteries must be individually protected to prevent short circuits.